Mirantis/mke-docs/content/docs/concepts/cni.md

 | `linuxDataplane` | Sets the dataplane for Calico CNI. | Iptables | Iptables|
 | `loglevel` | Sets the log level for the CNI components. | Info, Debug | Info|

-The above configuration should suffice if you are OK with the default networking configuration and/or desire to minimize efforts around network configuration.
-However if you want the ability to configure networking beyond the above, MKE4 also exposes maximal configuration for the Calico provider.
-This allows you to configure networking to the fullest extent allowed by the Calico CNI.
-To do this, you need to use the values.yaml key.
-An example networking would then look like the following:
+The default network configuration described herein offers a serviceable, low maintenance solution.
+If, however, you want more control over your network configuration environment, MKE 4 exposes maximal configuration for the Calico CNI through which you can configure your networking to the fullest extent allowed by the provider.
+For this, you will use the `values.yaml` key, in which case an example networking would resemble the following:

 ```yaml
  network: